Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 7. Is it an all-in-one solution?

-Will you need to stitch together multiple other tools for community, digital products, or advanced analytics?
-An integrated platform saves you time, money, and headaches.
-A key strategy is to "create once, distribute everywhere," and an all-in-one platform makes this possible.
+Will you need to stitch together multiple tools for community or digital products?
+An integrated platform saves you time and headaches.
+A key strategy is to "create once, distribute everywhere," and a true all-in-one blogging platform makes this possible.

 8. Can I build a real community here?

 A following is not a community.
-Does the platform offer tools for interaction, like comments, forums, or member-only spaces?
-Fostering engagement is how you turn followers into true fans.
+Does the platform offer tools for interaction, like comments or member-only spaces?
+Fostering engagement is how you turn followers into true fans and truly own your audience.

 9. How easy is it to leave?
 (The "Prenup")

 The best platforms aren't afraid of this question.
-They make it easy to export your data and redirect your domain because they're confident you'll want to stay.
-Vendor lock-in is a massive red flag.
+They make it easy to export your data because they're confident you'll want to stay.
+Vendor lock-in is a massive red flag and a primary driver for creators looking for a more flexible Substack alternative.

 10. Who helps me when something breaks?

 Is there responsive customer support?
 A community forum?
-Comprehensive documentation?
-When you're running a business, you can't afford to be stuck for days with a technical problem.
+When you're running a business on an email marketing platform, you can't afford to be stuck for days with a technical problem.

 Answering these questions honestly will give you a scorecard to judge every option and make the right choice for your future.